cruzbit/cruzbit/README.md

 No problem!
 You can run the [client](https://github.com/cruzbit/cruzbit/tree/master/client) with `-numminers 0` so that it can function as your [wallet](https://github.com/cruzbit/cruzbit/tree/master/wallet) peer.

+## License

+cruzbit is released under the terms of the MIT license.
+See [LICENSE](https://github.com/cruzbit/cruzbit/blob/master/LICENSE) for more information or see https://opensource.org/licenses/MIT.

 ## Discussion

 * **[Discord server](https://discord.gg/MRrEHYw)** for general chat as well as updates, including development status.